gogonzo/runner/README.md

 ## Running windows

-All options of the `runner` are examplained in each section below using illustrations and `window_run` function. `window_run` creates list of running windows with settings which can be used in `runner::runner` and other functions in the package.
+All options of the `runner` are explained in each section below using illustrations and `window_run` function. `window_run` creates list of running windows with settings which can be used in `runner::runner` and other functions in the package.